Zymbit-Docs/docs/content/getting-started/scm/production-mode/index.md

 aliases:
     - /quickstart/production-mode/scm/
 date: "2022-04-29"
-lastmod: "2022-10-29"
+lastmod: "2023-01-22"
 draft: false
 images: []
 weight: 1000
 toc: true
 ---

-For the SCM Beta program, if left in Development Mode, self-destruct events are simulated with LED flash sequences and recovery rather than destruction to allow for experimentation with the security functions.
+If left in Development Mode, self-destruct events are simulated with LED flash sequences and recovery rather than destruction to allow for experimentation with the security functions.
 The LED sequence will repeat three times and then the system will recover.

 {{< callout destructive >}}
 THE BINDING PROCESS IS PERMANENT AND CANNOT BE REVERSED.
 PAY ATTENTION TO THE FOLLOWING: